dcanasp/memory_bank/architecture/Quality attributes/Modifiability.md

 - **cohesion**: The measure that modules only do a single task or related to them, they should not be doing infinite stuff
 - **size** of **modules**: self explanatory, and normally a bigger size also has lower cohesion
 - binding **time** of **modification**: am i able to take changes in latter stages of development?, if not cost will rise
+# Scaling
+Scaling is an escencial part of a modifiable system.
+There are mainly two types of scalability in modern systems
+## Vertical scaling
+Vertical Scaling is adding more resources to the [[server]] where you are running your code.
+These are more commonly [[CPU]] or [[RAM]]
+## Horizontal scaling
+Horizontal scaling is adding more [[server]]s to the existing pool of machines. these new machines will handle a part of the load that arrives usually using techniques as. [[Load balancer|load balancing]], sharding, partitioning, and distributed processing.
 # Tactics
 ## Increase Cohesion
 - **Split module**: Each module should only do what they are required, No god classes[^1]: